mndillon/toki-pona-nanpa-linja-n/README.md

 - Shape of sitelen pona glyph (looks like equals)
 - Good candidate
 - Never appears in a numeric cartouche
-- Example: nanpa la zz Nenin One Len sama Newen Ono Ten
+- Example: nanpa la zz Nenin One Lun sama Newan Ono Tun

 ### Addition: en
 - Shape of sitelen pona glyph (looks like plus)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- Example: nanpa la zz Newen en Neten en Nesen sama Nenun
+- Example: nanpa la zz Newan en Netun en Nesen sama Nenun

 ### Subtract: lape
 - Shape of sitelen pona glyph (looks like subtract)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but negative symbol can appear in a numeric cartouche)
-- Example: nanpa la zz Nesen lape Nenoten sama Nelen
+- Example: nanpa la zz Nesen lape Nenotun sama Nelun

 ### Multiply: lete
 - Shape of sitelen pona glyph (looks like multiply in ascii)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- Example: nanpa la zz Nesen lete Neten sama Nenun
+- Example: nanpa la zz Nesen lete Netun sama Nenun

 ### Division: kipisi
 - Shape of sitelen pona glyph (looks like divide)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but fraction symbol can appear in a numeric cartouche)
-- Example: nanpa la zz Nepen kipisi Nenoten sama Nenonan
+- Example: nanpa la zz Nepin kipisi Nenotun sama Nenonan

 ### Power: sewi
 - Shape of sitelen pona glyph (looks like rising up)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- Example: nanpa la zz Neten sewi Nesen sama Nepen
+- Example: nanpa la zz Netun sewi Nesen sama Nepin

 ### Root: lili
 - Shape of sitelen pona glyph (looks like small part of)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- Example: nanpa la zz Nesen lili Nepen sama Neten
+- Example: nanpa la zz Nesen lili Nepin sama Netun

 ### Log: anpa
 - Shape of sitelen pona glyph (looks like below)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- Example: nanpa la zz Nepen anpa Neten sama Nesen
+- Example: nanpa la zz Nepin anpa Netun sama Nesen

 <img src="images/arithmetic_operations_examples.png" width="550"/><br/>